 Depending on the material that is used to produce your crown, it may cost anywhere between $800 and $1500.
 If you opt for a more expensive material such as gold, that could cost you significantly more.
 Generally speaking, metal alloy crowns are much less expensive than porcelain or gold crowns.

 In terms of the procedure itself, increased costs may be incurred when the dentist has to perform additional preparation work before installing the crown.
 A perfect example of this is when it’s necessary to do a root canal prior to crown installation.
 Most insurances will cover at least part of a dental crown, so that will make it necessary for you to inquire about the uncovered cost of the procedure.

 Root canals are normally recommended when the soft tissue or pulp of the tooth becomes damaged, infected, or inflamed.
 Deep cavities, broken or cracked teeth, or damage caused by poor health or dental hygiene, can cause infections to work their way deep into the center of the tooth.
 Infections that involve the root or pulp of a tooth can be extremely painful.
 Removing the root and repairing the tooth can help to preserve the outer sections and eliminate the risk of losing it altogether.
 A temporary crown will be placed over the top of the tooth to help protect it from any further damage.

-Crowns can be either temporary or permanent.
+Dental crowns can be either temporary or permanent.
 They are made from a variety of different materials including, porcelain, resin, plastic, and gold, or gold alloys.
-Temporary crowns are normally made of less durable materials like resins and plastics simply for the fact that they are not intended to remain in place for a long period of time.
-Crowns that are made of porcelain, gold, and other metal alloys are extremely durable and can withstand years of use.
-Crowns made out of gold and other metals are the most resistant to chipping and will last indefinitely.
-Porcelain crowns may break or crack if put under intense pressure.
+Temporary dental crowns are normally made of less durable materials like resins and plastics simply for the fact that they are not intended to remain in place for a long period of time.
+Dental crowns that are made of porcelain, gold, and other metal alloys are extremely durable and can withstand years of use.
+Dental crowns made out of gold and other metals are the most resistant to chipping and will last indefinitely.
+Porcelain dental crowns may break or crack if put under intense pressure.